 the game doesn’t violate any state or local law.

 For a game to meet the legal definition of bingo, wagers must be placed, winners must be determined, and prizes or

 other property must be distributed in the presence of all persons placing wagers in that game.

-A wagering game that does not meet the legal definition of bingo does not qualify for the exclusion, regardless of
+A wagering game that doesn’t meet the legal definition of bingo doesn’t qualify for the exclusion, regardless of its

 ” in which a player buys a prepackaged bingo card with pull-tabs that the player removes to determine if he or she is a winner,